 3. Find the Incentives for the Vehicles on Your List

 It's possible that the salesperson you'll be dealing with won't know about all of the available incentives for a plug-in electric car.
 So you should.
-Check out our incentives research to save you from the possibility of getting no information or, worse, inaccurate information.

 The basic rule of thumb for EV federal tax credits is that all-electric vehicles have large enough batteries to qualify for the maximum benefit, which is a tax credit of up to $7,500.
 It is applicable only in the year in which you buy and can only be used to offset your federal income taxes.
 There's no cash refund if your tax bill is less than the incentive.